Last updated on February 27, 2025

 Guild-Themed DIY EDH deck boxes

-DIY MTG Deck Box
+DIY wooden MTG Deck Box

 I’d personally opt for non-DIY boxes in this particular case just because boxes can be excessively hard to make, and the ones you can buy aren’t excessively expensive.
 If you want to have fun, make some personalized things, and don’t really expect to take them out a lot, then you should 100% go for some DIY options.